 - ID Verification.
 You need to make sure you actually dealing with who you think you are dealing.
 Checking out the applicant's photo ID is an essential step in this process. - Background Checks.
 Find out if your applicant has used other names or aliases in the past - Credit Check.
 Has your applicant defaulted in the past and are they still burdened by large loans? - Credit File Activity.
 This lays out all reported credit applications, and can be a good indicator of their financial capability - Court Fines and Judgements.
-Is there any conviction history, and are there unpaid court fines? - Insolvency history.
+Is there any conviction history, and are there unpaid court fines?

+- Insolvency history.
 Has the application been judged insolvent or entered bankruptcy? - Tenancy Tribunal Check.
-Any tenancy issues in the applicant's past may show up here.
-Tenancy Tribunal orders are on-line, so any decisions may be read in full for your assessment.
-However, be aware that the Tribunal now has the power to order that, on occasions, the name or any identifying particulars of any witness or party are not to be published. - Employer Check.
+Any tenancy issues in the applicant's past will show up here.
+Tenancy Tribunal orders are on-line, so any decisions may be read in full for your assessment. - Employer Check.
 Confirm job title, length of employment and stability - Previous Landlord Check.
 Probably the most valuable reference.
 Did they pay the rent on time and not damage the property?
 Did they leave the tenancy voluntarily or were they pushed?
 A vital question you should always ask: "Would you rent to these people again?" - Character Reference Check.
 Personal references from those who know them well. - Facebook and Google searches are sometimes the key to finding out more about a person